cdap-guides/cdap-kafka-ingest-guide/README.md

 - Build a
   [Service](http://docs.cdap.io/cdap/current/en/developers-manual/building-blocks/services.html)
   to retrieve the analysis results via an HTTP RESTful endpoint; and
-- Start a Kafka Server v0.8.x and publish messages to the topic, to which CDAP Application has subscribed.
+- Start a Kafka Server v0.8.x and publish messages to the topic which the CDAP Application is subscribed.

 What You Will Need
 ------------------